lerna-lite/lerna-lite/README.md

 #### [Exec](https://github.com/ghiscoding/lerna-lite/tree/main/packages/exec) and [Run](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run) commands (optional)
 - [Exec](https://github.com/ghiscoding/lerna-lite/tree/main/packages/exec#readme) is an optional package that will help you execute shell commands in parallel and in topological order.
+- [List](https://github.com/ghiscoding/lerna-lite/tree/main/packages/list#readme) is an optional package that will list all workspace local packages
 - [Run](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#readme) is an optional package that will help you run npm script in parallel and in topological order.

 ### README Badge